e-roder/pycastblaster/README.md

 `python3 pycastblaster config1.yaml` and `python3 pycastblaster config2.yaml`.

 You'll want to make sure the following options are unique for each device:
-1. temp_directory (There's a text file that manages temporary images, and multiple instances would fight over the contents of that file.)
+1. temp_path (There's a text file that manages temporary images, and multiple instances would fight over the contents of that file.)
 2. http_server_port
 3. chromecast_name